wighawag/hardhat-deploy/README.md

     ...args: any[]
   ): Promise<Receipt | null>;
 };
+create2( // return the determinsitic address as well as a function to deploy the contract, can pass the `salt` field in the option to use different salt
+      name: string,
+      options: Create2DeployOptions
+    ): Promise<{
+      address: Address;
+      deploy(): Promise<DeployResult>;
+    }>;
 fetchIfDifferent(name: string, options: DeployOptions): Promise<boolean>; // return true if new compiled code is different than deployed contract save(name: string, deployment: DeploymentSubmission): Promise<void>; // low level save of deployment get(name: string): Promise<Deployment>; // fetch a deployment by name, throw if not existing